Day 11: 14 Days To A New Bathroom

 00:25 - We are going to be talking about trades

-02:04 - What you need is a trade that does quality of work efficiently, so it's cost effective and is reliable.
+02:04 - A trade that does quality of work efficiently.

 02:23 - I believe that you teach your trades how to treat you

 02:39 - Breaking the bathroom renovation down into individual trades.